Homemade Baby Rice Cereal

 Using only 1-ingredient, this Homemade Baby Rice Cereal is a simple and easy recipe to make baby!

 - 1 cup brown rice (I prefer organic short grain)

 - 1-2 cups liquid for blending (water, breast milk or formula)

-Place the rice in a fine mesh colander and rinse with water until the water runs clear.
+IMPORTANT STEP: Place the rice in a fine-mesh colander and rinse with water until the water runs clear.

 Remove the saucepan from the heat and let rest for 10 minutes, covered.
 If using breast milk or formula for blending, I would remove the lid and let the rice cool for 15 mintues.

-Place the rice into a blender and add 1 cup of liquid of choice.
-Blend for 1-2 mintues on medium-high speed until complerely smooth and creamy, adding in additional liquid until you have your desired consistency.
+Place the rice into a blender or food processor and add 1/2 cup of liquid of choice.
+Blend for 1-2 minutes on medium-high speed until completely smooth and creamy, adding in the additional liquid, if needed, until you have your desired consistency.

 Age: 4 months and up